-On enrollment day, the Dean, Program Administrator and/or designees will review and summarize all costs, schedules, and obligations, and will issue and discuss the salient features of the current year's DNAP Program Student Handbook.
+On enrollment day, the Vice President of Academics, the Program Administrator, and/or designees will review and summarize all costs, schedules, and obligations, and will issue and discuss the salient features of the current year's DNAP Program Student Handbook.
 Students will sign the Enrollment Contract and pay the Period 1 tuition.
 Late enrollment is not permitted without special Progressions Committee approval.
 Students will be asked to review the Release of Information Policy and sign the consent form, and will also be made aware of HIPAA policies related to patient data collection for educational purposes.